fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/overview.md

 ### Data

 To add values in each column of the `DataTable` you can provide the data in arrays of JSON object or 2D array.
-In this article, we will use the 2D array format.
+Here, we will use the 2D array format.

 The data format is shown below: